cellular/modeldatasource-swift/README.md

 ```
 ### 3. Full Custom Code
 * Create a custom class / struct and implement every function required to conform against ModelCollection.
-* Make sure that you resolved all associated types,
+* Make sure that you resolve all associated types.
-* Store your data somewhere (e.g. Array or Dictionary, TableViewDataSource.Buffer)
+* Store your data somewhere (e.g. Array, TableViewDataSource.Buffer)

 ## Requirements
 ---